-Chief Executive Officer
+Derek OlmsteadAdministrator and Chief Executive Officer

-Derek holds a Ph.D. in economics and is an Adjunct Assistant Professor in the Department of Economics at the University of Calgary and an Adjunct Research Professor in the Department of Economics at Carleton University.
-His research related to electricity markets has been published in, among other places, the Canadian Journal of Economics, The Energy Journal, and the Electricity Journal.
+Derek holds a Ph.D. in Economics and is an adjunct assistant professor in the Department of Economics at the University of Calgary and an adjunct research professor in the Department of Economics at Carleton University.
+He has conducted extensive research in energy and environmental economics, industrial organization, and applied econometrics.
+This research focuses on both the competitive and regulated aspects of electricity markets in Australia, Canada, Europe, and the United States.
+His research has been published in the Canadian Journal of Economics, The Energy Journal, Energy Economics, and The Electricity Journal.

 Larry has over 30 years of in-house experience in the electricity industry, most recently as Vice President, Law, General Counsel and Corporate Secretary with the AESO.